visulate/visulate-for-oracle/docs/pages/ebs-database.md

 Oracle applies a naming convention to associate E-Business Suite database objects with the products that own them.
 Each product is assigned a 2 or 3 character product prefix.
 For example, all Accounts Receivable object names are prefixed with AR_.
 Visulate's object filter feature can be used to filter objects by product prefix.

- The Database Object Selection screen presents a list of product prefixes when the an E-Business Suite database is selected in the Database drop down.
+ The Database Object Selection screen presents a list of product prefixes when an E-Business Suite database is selected in the Database drop down.

 ![Product Lookup](/images/ebs-product-lookup.png){: class="screenshot" tabindex="0" }